abdulrehman1610/WIFI-Attendance-System-CN/README.md

  ┣ 📜 requirements.txt     # Dependency definitions
  ┗ 📜 README.md
 ```
+## 🔒 Limitations & Notes
+* This system is explicitly designed for local gateway monitoring and relies heavily on OS-level `arp` execution.
+Modifying this for Unix systems will require updating the regex logic in the network scanner layer.
+* IP Addresses are assigned via DHCP; the system strictly tracks identities using the unalterable **MAC Address**.

+---
+*Architected and developed with focus on clean layouts, scalable performance, and pure utility.*

 ## ⚖️ License

 This project is licensed under the **MIT License**.